By Francesco Ripanti da Iesi

 Therefore, while following this method and technique, supported by divine grace, continually develop yourself in this, always excellently aiming to be more perfect, and to become an instrument of your Saviour and a mystical member of the holy Church by journeying with her in this circle, which is rightly called the Circle of Divine Love wherein Christ by loving Himself, reaches beyond Himself and loves you.
 Ultimately, however, by loving you for Himself He comes back to Himself thus always circling as if spinning around.

 By imitating this and journeying with it we become one with him in this circular movement, becoming filled with desire as Dionysius says.
 Leaving what is natural aside, according to one way of thinking means taking up the cross of the Gospel to which the Saviour invites us.
 This is the act of undeviating love, which embraces Christ immediately, wanting to love Him completely.
-The cross beam of the crucifix is the activity of reflecting on direct love, especially on being naked, which means hating, detesting all that offends his divinity or humanity.
+The cross beam of the crucifix is the activity of reflecting on direct love, especially in being annihilated [nullazione], which means hating, detesting all that offends his divinity or humanity.
 The nail that holds the beams together, on which they depend, is the habit of divine love.

 A certain Poor (follower) of Christ composed the Circle (at God’s initiative).
 He is average and despicable, one of the greatest sinners, a member of the Friars Minor of the seraphic Francis known as Capuchins.
 Such a person dedicated this work completely to the honour, praise and perpetual glory of Jesus Christ, to His beloved bride holy mother Church, and especially to His Vicar and by divine providence our Lord His Holiness Pope Paul III, at whose feet and correction he prostrates and submits himself in everything and in every way for ever, always, from the bottom of his heart forever, sincerely accepting the Catholic faith, and being ready to shed his blood and forfeit his life (with God’s help) for that cause